 Action item #4: Relax, and roll with it

-Finally, even if your meal wasn’t 100% Whole30 compliant (as you planned), be sure take a moment during dinner to compliment the chefs and thank your family from the heart for supporting you in your commitment.
+Finally, even if your meal wasn’t 100% Whole30 compatible (as you planned), be sure take a moment during dinner to compliment the chefs and thank your family from the heart for supporting you in your commitment.
 Your mothers will appreciate hearing how grateful you are, and will be far more likely to stay supportive through the rest of your program (and in life after your Whole30) if you show them how much it means to you.

 And who knows—this experience may just prompt family members to ask you more about the program and your experience.
-Share everything you know about the Whole30 and the amazing results it can bring—just don’t do it over dessert.
+Share everything you know about the Whole30 and the amazing results it can bring.
+Just don’t do it over dessert.